townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    pop
       A specialized term used to indicate removing an :term:`element` from a :term:`stack`.

+   pointer
+      A variable whose value is the :term:`address` of another variable;
+      a link.

    pointer-based implementation for binary tree nodes
       A common way to implement :term:`binary tree` :term:`nodes